shopware/admin-api-reference/docs/guides/Quick Start/03-orders.md

 Use the Refund API `/api/_action/order_transaction_capture_refund/{refundId}` endpoint to refund payments.
 You usually need the `refundId` and `context`.
 The refundId is the id of the `OrderTransactionCaptureRefund` entity, which the payment plugin has created before, and will be forwarded to your RefundHandler implementation.

-When you refund a payment, the Refunds API creates an object that provides refund details — the information on the amount, the referenced capture and, if provided, a reason and specific positions which items are being refunded.
-Once the refund is successfull, the `stateHandler` changes the state to *complete*.
+When you refund a payment, the API will change the refund state to *complete*.
+If you want to fail the refund in your RefundHandler implementation, simply throw a `RefundException`, and the state of the refund will transition to *fail*.

 In case of refund failures, `RefundException` will handle it.